 Let's start from afar…

 We assumed that the error is normally distributed, x is the feature description of the object (it may also contain a fictitious constant feature so that the linear function has a bias term).
-Then we know how the responses of our function are distributed and we can write the likelihood function of the sample (i.e., the product of the densities into which the values from the training sample are substituted) and use the maximum likelihood estimation method (in which the maximum likelihood is taken to determine the values of the parameters, and more often its logarithm):
+Then we know how the responses of our function are distributed and we can write the likelihood function for log likelihood interpretation of the sample (i.e., the product of the densities into which the values from the training sample are substituted) and use the maximum likelihood estimation method (in which the maximum likelihood is taken to determine the values of the parameters, and more often its logarithm):

 As a result, it turns out that maximizing the likelihood is equivalent to minimizing the mean square error (MSE), i.e. this error function is widely used in regression problems for a reason.
 In addition to being quite logical, easily differentiable by parameters and easily minimized, it is also theoretically substantiated using the maximum likelihood estimation method if the linear model matches the data accurate to normal noise.